attilaoroszdev/lazyadmin/README.md

 # Lazy Admin - a bash cli menu system.

-Lazy Admin will draw a pseudo graphical menu on your termainal, or terminal emulator, using nothing but `bash`, and `sed`.
+Lazy Admin will draw a pseudo graphical menu on your terminal, or terminal emulator, using nothing but `bash`, and `sed`.

 ## Why Lazy Admin?